 How To Store Breast Milk Once Expressed

-Invest in breast milk storage bags, clean glass or plastic food-grade containers with tight-fitting lids.
+Invest in breast milk collection bags, clean glass or plastic food-grade containers with tight-fitting lids.

 As the CDC warns, bottles marked with recycle symbol number 7 should be avoided as this can mean that the plastic may contain BPA.